There is an undersupply of criticism

 ``They say, `Don't show us broken models; we're looking for a completely different way,' and you see a much greater willingness to experiment with completely untested policies,'' said a senior executive at a multinational who insisted on anonymity for fear of retaliation by Chinese regulators.This highlights the atmosphere of fear which shapes information and opinions about China in the public domain.

 In India, employees of RBI-regulated firms do not have the freedom of speech to criticise RBI.
-The retribution which has been applied in the past is quite mild.
-But not much is required in order to scare people from speaking up; to get to the outcome where people working for RBI-regulated firms practice self-censorship.
+RBI controls a large number of levers in a non-rule-of-law environment [example], which are used to punish the people who criticise RBI.
+This creates fear among practitioners, and people who might in the future work in a RBI-regulated firms tend to practice self-censorship.
 This yields an environment of diminished discussion which hampers sound decision making by RBI.

 III.
 Blackmail by a surveillance state